novoalab/EpiNano/README.md

 Detection of RNA modifications from Oxford Nanopore direct RNA sequencing reads

 ## Update
-A new and slim version, written in python3, to prepare feature table for EpiNano to do training and make predictions is released.
-The [Wiki](https://github.com/enovoa/EpiNano/wiki) shows how it works.
+A new and slim version, written in python3 has been  released (version 1.1).
+You can use this version to prepare the feature table for EpiNano to do training and make predictions.
+Please check the [Wiki](https://github.com/enovoa/EpiNano/wiki) for additional information on usage.

-The previous releases, developed using python2 are still [available](https://github.com/enovoa/EpiNano/releases).
+The code of the previous release (version 1.0), which was used in our recent [paper] (https://www.nature.com/articles/s41467-019-11713-9), is also still [available](https://github.com/enovoa/EpiNano/releases).

 ## About EpiNano